TinkerTools/tinker/doc/sphinx/tinker/text/modules.rst

- underbar        decimal value of ASCII code for underbar (95) vertical        decimal value of ASCII code for vertical bar (124) tilde           decimal value of ASCII code for tilde (126)
+ underbar        decimal value of ASCII code for underbar (95) vertical        decimal value of ASCII code for vertical bar (124) tilde           decimal value of ASCII code for tilde (126) nbsp            decimal value of ASCII code for nobreak space (255)

-**MODULE ATMLST        bond and angle local geometry indices
+**ATMLST Module        bond and angle local geometry indices**

 .. code-block:: text